Home » How Do Rats Defend Themselves?

 Rats are superb escapists, using their running and hiding skills to confuse and evade predators.

-Their cylindrical-shaped bodies also allow them to squeeze through tiny holes and spaces with relative ease.
-When cornered with nowhere to run to, a rat will turn to its fighting skills.
+Their cylindrical-shaped bodies also allow them to squeeze through tiny holes and spaces.
+A rat will turn to its fighting skills when cornered with nowhere to run.

 Rats have sharp incisor teeth and claws that they can use to bite and scratch a predator.